PinqiaoWang/PinqiaoWang.github.io/_pages/about.md

 News
 ====
+- Feb 2025: Officially admitted and committed to my offer at UVA!
 - Nov 2024：Invited Oral presentation(less than 5%) at ACM ICAIF 2024!
 - Nov 2024: One paper is accepted by ACM ICAIF 2024!
 - May 2024: I joined Agam Capital as a summer AI Research Assistant!